We welcome petitions and recognise that they are one way in which people can let us know their concerns.

 - referring the petition for consideration by a county council overview and scrutiny committee*; and / or

 - writing to the petition organiser setting out our views about the request in the petition.

 *Overview and scrutiny committees are committees of county councillors who are responsible for scrutinising the work of the council.
 The overview and scrutiny committees have the power to hold the county council's decision makers to account.

 In addition to these steps, we will consider all the specific actions we can potentially take on the issues highlighted in a petition.

 If the petition is about something over which we have no direct control (for example the local railway or hospital), we will consider making representations on behalf of the community to the relevant body.
 We work with a large number of local partners and where possible will work with these partners to respond to your petition.
 If we are not able to do this for any reason (for example if what the petition calls for conflicts with county council policy), then we will set out the reasons for this to you.

 If the petition is about something a different council is responsible for, we will consider the best method for responding to it.
 This might consist of simply forwarding the petition to the relevant council, but it could involve other steps.
 In any event we will always notify you of the action we have taken.

-Petitions supported by a significant proportion of people from a district area or the county council area as a whole will be presented to a meeting of the relevant area committee or to the county council for debate, depending upon the number of signatories, and whether it relates to a matter of concern to a particular locality or a matter of county-wide interest.
-If your petition contains signatures from 1% or more, of the district population, it will be scheduled for debate at the next meeting of the appropriate area committee.
-The number of signatures for each district area is as follows:
+Petitions supported by a significant proportion of people from a district area, or the county council area as a whole, will be presented to a meeting of the relevant area constituency committee or to the county council for debate.
+This depends on the number of signatories, and whether it relates to a matter of concern to a particular locality or a matter of county-wide interest, as follows:

 Following receipt, we will endeavour to consider the petition at the next appropriate meeting, although on some occasions this may not be possible and consideration will then take place at the following meeting.